Government procurement: Liechtenstein

 Liechtenstein is a member of the European Economic Area (EEA) and subject to Annex XVI (Procurement) to the EEA Agreement.
 The Annex provides that its references to ILO Conventions do not apply to Liechtenstein, but equivalent standards on labour conditions are to be applied.

 Malaysia

+Malaysia's ePerolehan system provides access to public procurement opportunities.
 Malaysia has observer status with respect to the Government Procurement Agreement.

 Maldives

 Government procurement in the Maldives is subject to the Public Finance Law (Law No. 3/2006) and chapter 10 of the Public Finance Regulation.
 The approval of the National Tender Board is required before contracts in excess of MVR 2.5m can be awarded.

 Mali

 Public procurement in Mali is overseen by the Autorité de Régulation des Marchés Publics et des Délégations de Service Public, based in Bamako.

+Mauritius

+Public bodies in the Republic of Mauritius use the country's Public Procurement Portal to post information relating to their public procurement activities.
+Public Procurement Regulations date from 2008, with a number of additional regulations subsequently adopted.

 Mexico

 Public procurement is included in Article 134 of the Mexican Constitution.
 Article 134 is implemented by the Law of Public Sector Acquisitions, Leasing and Services ("Acquisition Law") and the Law of Public Works and Related Services ("Public Work Law").
 At a local level, each of the 31 states and the Federal District has different public procurement laws.